The Ways Of God In Israel

 “The LORD executes righteousness and justice for all who are oppressed.
 He made known His ways to Moses, His acts to the children of Israel.”
 (Psalm 103:6-7)

-In this epic 103rd Psalm, King David lays out a sweeping view of God’s benefits and provisions, reminding the readers to not forget God’s gifts of forgiveness, healing, redemption, love, and life.
 Next, he points to the contrast between the ACTS of God and the WAYS of God, suggesting that knowing and understanding “God’s Ways” is superior to merely see His miracles.
 The question is, what are these “Ways of God?”

 Psalm 95:10 confirms this principle.
 In this portion of Scripture, the Lord grieves over the hard-heartedness of the Hebrew generation who were rescued from Egypt’s oppression during the Exodus, saying, “For forty years I was grieved with that generation, and said, ‘it is a people who go astray in their hearts, and they do not know My ways.’”

-No one could say that a particular generation of Israelites lacked a demonstration of God’s acts.
-In fact, they were probably the generation that had seen more of God’s mighty miracles and supernatural acts than any other generation ever had.
-They saw the ten plagues of Egypt systematically destroy the world’s greatest empire; they saw the Passover blood miracle sparing their families from God’s wrath; the opening of the Red Sea; the Pillar of Fire and the Pillar of Cloud leading them through the wilderness; the fire and smoke on top of Mt.
+The fire and smoke on top of Mt.
 Sinai; the daily miracle of Manna; the abundance of quail meat to satisfy their cravings; the water coming from a rock; and much more… And yet, in spite of all these mighty acts which were performed in their sight and in their hearing, God concluded that they still did not “know My ways.”

-What are these “Ways of God” that were revealed to Moses and yet remained hidden from the Sons of Israel?
-What patterns can we discover in the biblical stories that will teach us about our great Heavenly Father, His character, and His nature?
 And, more importantly for our purpose in this writing, what “Ways of God” can we find displayed in the story of the Land and the people of Israel that we can learn from in order to better know our Heavenly Father?
 Surely He wants us to know that He is deeply committed to us in the days ahead.

 1. The Way of Humility

 The name of the Land that the Lord God promised Father Abraham and his descendants was, and still is, the Land of Canaan.
-Stretching along the eastern Mediterranean Coast between Lebanon to the North and Egypt to the South, the Land of Canaan was promised as a homeland for Abraham’s family nearly 4,000 years ago, and it is the very same territory that is home today to the reborn nation of Israel.
+The Land of Canaan stretches along the eastern Mediterranean Coast, between Lebanon to the north and Egypt to the south.

-Yet, not many can understand or appreciate the message that is hidden in the name of this ancient Land; the Land of Canaan.
-The word Canaan in the Hebrew language, כנען, is a derivative of the root word Canah, כנע, which speaks about submission, surrender, and humility.
 The very name of the territory God promised in covenant to His Hebrew nation reveals what is possibly the most foundational virtue that He wants to reveal about Himself; and that is that He is the God of humility.
 And in the very name of the Promised Land, Canaan, He is letting us know that without humility on our part it will be impossible to thrive with Him.

 This is the Land where humble submission to the Creator is paramount since any other attitude, such as self-reliance or pride, will promptly disconnect us from the God of humility, from His protection and provisions, leaving us “fending for ourselves.”
-A quick review of Israel’s history shows that we, as a nation, don’t do very well when we are disconnected from our God.

 Humility and gratitude were, and always shall be, the only way to prosper in God’s Promised Land, Canaan; the Land of surrender and submission to our Father’s rule.